-The subject site has a Future Land Use (FLU) designation of Medium Density Residential (MDR).
-Per policy 1.1.1.3, the Medium-Density Residential category is "intended primarily to permit development of two-family structures and multifamily structures.
-Two-family structures are those that provide two principal dwelling units, each for occupancy by one family or household.
-Multi-family structures are those that contain three or more dwelling units, each for occupancy by one family or household.
-Implementing zoning districts are SF/TF-14, MF-20 and NC."
+The subject site has a Future Land Use (FLU) designation of Single Family Residential (SFR).
+Per policy 1.1.1.2, the Single Family Residential category is "intended primarily to permit development of single-family structures at a maximum of 7 dwelling units per acre.
+Single-family structures are designed for occupancy by one family or household.
+Single family homes do not include accessory apartments or other facilities that permit occupancy by more than one family or household.
+Residential units may be site-built (conventional) dwellings, mobile homes, or modular units."

-Analysis: While the Medium-Density Residential designation is primarily intended to permit development of structures with two or more dwelling units, one of the implementing districts is the Single-Family and Two-Family Residential zoning district (SF-TF-14), which is intended to permit development of one-family and two-family structures.
-The existing structure at 722 North K Street is a single-family house, which is consistent with the implementing zoning district for the Medium-Density Residential FLU designation.
-The current land-use is consistent with the future land-use.
-However, the proposed asphalt shingle roof is not consistent with Objectives 1.4.2 and 3.4.1, which seek to provide for the protection, preservation, or sensitive reuse of historic resources.
+Analysis: The existing principal structure is a single family house that is consistent with the intent of the Single Family Residential designation.
+However, the proposed standing seam metal roof is not consistent with Objectives 1.4.2 and 3.4.1, which seek to provide for the protection, preservation, or sensitive reuse of historic resources.